 Concerning fuel itself, electricity prices are affected, like any market, by supply and demand.
 Businesses began to take an interest in becoming more environmentally friendly when 2020 climate change targets were announced by EU leaders in 2007.

 As pre-emptive strike, businesses began to search for green business energy prices and tariffs.

 This sudden demand outweighed supply and very few suppliers were able to provide green energy.
 As a result, many came to the realisation that they could not yet afford to follow this ambition.

-High demand coupled with the limited amount of clean power generated meant that green business electricity prices soared and only the largest organisations were able to afford the luxury.
+High demand coupled with the limited amount of clean power generated meant that green business electricity rates soared and only the largest organisations were able to afford the luxury.

 In recent years, the energy mix has become much more diverse and more electricity than ever before is being generated by renewable sources which means that the cost of this type of energy has decreased.

 Regarding more conventional sources of business electricity, we all know that there is a limited supply of crude oil and other fossil fuels left worldwide.
-The more limited this resource becomes, the higher the cost will be.
 It’s estimated that at current rates of production (2019), oil will run out in 53 years, natural gas in 54, and coal in 110.
 These fuels took over 66 million years to form and we have consumed them in less than 200 years.
 This suggests that fossil fuels are unlikely to make a comeback and business electricity prices for this fuel type are most definitely going to increase.